makersacademy/bowling-challenge/README.md

 - Added a condition if roll2 is null to return false.

+Green.

+As this method now has five(!) if statements it needs to be refactored.

 With just a check for roll2 being null returning false otherwise returning true most of the tests pass.
 Only the tests with a spare or two strikes and a bonus roll still to go fail.

--

-Green.

-As this method now has five(!) if statements it needs to be refactored.
+Adding a condition of isSpare and roll3 being null returning false, and a condition of are rolls 1 and 2 strikes and roll3 being null returning false passes the rest of the tests.

 Now the updateRunningTotal method works correctly with the final frame.

 The last thing to do is fill in the grand total with the final running total.

 - Added an condition to updateRunningTotal if on the last frame, to update the grand total as well.

+### Handling Edge Cases

+Even if the tenth frame bonus